Voxel-Mesh Hybrid Representation for Real-Time View Synthesis: Experiments

-\subsection{Ablation Study}
+\subsection{Ablation study}

-We conduct ablation experiments on the voxels to mesh conversion and voxel adjustment parts of the hybrid representation in Table~\ref{tab:ablation}.
+We conduct ablation experiments on the meshing density field and voxel pruning parts of the hybrid representation on outdoor scenes of Mip-NeRF dataset~\cite{mipnerf360}, as shown in Table~\ref{tab:ablation_normal} and Table~\ref{tab:ablation}.
 The assessment involves a quantitative comparison, considering both rendering quality and speed.

-The `full bound' row refers to the results of the variant that do not use coarse selection of voxels in the voxels to mesh conversion.
-The experimental results show that converting all voxels containing surfaces to mesh not only reduces the rendering quality of the final hybrid representation, but also significantly increases the storage of the assets.
+We compare the variants of different optimization methods for differentiable surface optimization in Table~\ref{tab:ablation_normal}.
+In addition to rendering quality, we also report the number of faces (in millions) of different variants .
+It can be seen that optimizing the geometry of the mesh based on differentiable rendering can significantly improve rendering quality.
+The experiments on surface operations indicate that it can better preserve rendering quality without mesh simplification, but might result in a large number of triangles.
+It might also cause some loss of rendering quality without performing mesh subdivision.
+So we use mesh subdivision and simplification based on rendering quality and normal angle change to significantly improve rendering quality while decreasing the number of triangles.

+Compared with the mesh optimization in NeRF2Mesh~\cite{nerf2mesh}, our method additionally considers the angle of normals between adjacent triangles during the optimization, which can improve rendering quality while reducing the number of triangles.
+At the same time, our meshing strategy based on rendering quality at the same stage also helps generating the high quality hybrid representation as shown in Fig~\ref{fig:abalation}.

+To better illustrate the effectiveness of each component in the construction process of our hybrid representation, we compare Vosh-Base with its variants in Table~\ref{tab:ablation}, which includes the threshold $p_{remove}$ in meshing based on rendering quality, the weight of the voxel pruning loss $\lambda_{voxel}$, and the resolution $r_{mesh}$ for mesh occupancy grid.
+We also report the number of faces (in millions) that make up the mesh component and the number of alive voxels that make up the voxels component in the Vosh representation.

+In the section of meshing density field, we compare the variants which $p_{remove}=0.5$ and $1.0$ with the Vosh-Base model with $p_{remove}=0.9$.
+Meanwhile, in addition to the rendering results of the initial voxel grid, we also provide refined rendering results for all surfaces obtained by meshing the entire voxel grid.
+When setting $p_{remove}=1.0$, it means that the entire density field is meshed, not based on rendering quality.
+The results show that this can only achieve a small improvement in quality.
+When setting $p_{remove}=0.5$, our hybrid representation that combines the advantages of voxel and mesh components achieve higher or comparable quality rendering results than the initial voxel grid.